dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DM-004
 : Mitigation Scope Representation: The data model MUST support representation of a requested mitigation's scope.
-As mitigation scope may be represented in several different ways, per SIG-007 above, the data model MUST be capable of flexible representation of mitigation scope.
+As mitigation scope may be represented in several different ways, per SIG-007 above, the data model MUST include extensible representation of mitigation scope.

 DM-005
 : Mitigation Lifetime Representation: The data model MUST support representation